 If you’re looking for a unique or unusual way to tour Napa wineries, we recommend you check out the tuk-tuk option offered by Laces and Limos.
 If that’s not fancy enough for you, though, how about some super-luxurious transportation — a 1947 Packard Convertible limousine — available from Classic Convertible Wine Tours?
 Both have a certain “Hollywood” vibe and offer amazing photo opportunities, to boot!

 A favorite tour is the Wine Train — a scenic three-hour dining excursion aboard a lovingly restored 1915-1950 Pullman Dining and Lounge car.

 There are several different Wine Train experiences available, but our personal favorite is the Estate Tour that leaves late-morning and includes one-hour tours of Domaine Chandon, Raymond and Inglenook wineries along with the mesmerizing train ride and four-course lunch.
 (You may remember two of those wineries from our Napa Wineries with Interesting Architecture article.)

 The Wine Train’s Champagne Vista Dome option offers a bit of a splurge for special occasions, but even the Gourmet Express option is an experience you won’t soon forget!

-Regardless of whether your visit is for a family vacation, a romantic getaway, a corporate retreat, a wedding or simply some exercise in the great outdoors, you are sure to find a Napa Valley tour that fits the bill.
+Regardless of whether your visit is for a family vacation, a romantic getaway, a corporate retreat, a wedding or simply to get some exercise and enjoy the great outdoors, you’re sure to find a Napa Valley tour that fits the bill.